Storyline Genealogy Research Collection

 Sacred Places

-The churches and missions where fur trade families stopped long enough to leave a record — and the documents those stops produced.
+The churches and missions where fur trade families stopped long enough to leave a record โ€” and the documents those stops produced.

-Sacred Places · Where the Story Begins
+Sacred Places ยท Where the Story Begins

 Saint-Paul-de-Joliette

 On October 10, 1798, a voyageur named Gabriel Guilbault brought three children to Saint-Paul-de-Joliette for baptism.
-They had been born and "ondoyé" in the pays d'en haut.
-Their mother was identified as "Josephte Sauvagesse de la nation des Sauteux" — the first documented reference to her Indigenous identity.
+They had been born and "ondoyรฉ" in the pays d'en haut.
+Their mother was identified as "Josephte Sauvagesse de la nation des Sauteux" โ€” the first record of her Indigenous identity.

 Visit

-Sacred Places · Mission of the Lake of Two Mountains
+Sacred Places ยท Mission of the Lake of Two Mountains

 L'Annonciation d'Oka

 For three centuries, this Sulpician mission stood at the confluence of Indigenous and French-Canadian cultures.
-Here, on January 27, 1801, Father Leclerc did something extraordinary: he recorded the full Ojibwe name of an Indigenous bride — Marie Josephte Abitakijikokwe de la Nation Sauteuse sur le lac Supérieur.
+On January 27, 1801, Father Leclerc recorded the full Ojibwe name and tribal affiliation of an Indigenous bride โ€” a rare act of documentary preservation in an era of colonial erasure.

 Visit

-Sacred Places · Where Her Name Was Lost
+Sacred Places ยท Where Her Name Was Lost

 Sainte-Madeleine-de-Rigaud